Kaunas Castle: Restoration

 For many years afterward, Kaunas castle stood abandoned.
 Protection of the castle began in 1930; the residential houses within the yard of the Castle were demolished, and archeologists examined the territory.
 Further efforts to preserve the castle began in 1954.
 The round tower was repaired; the firing bastion was later excavated from beneath several overlying strata.
 The excavated bastion was in excellent condition.
 As part of its protection, temporary roofing was placed there and on the remaining towers and walls.
 The remaining portions of the round tower were not reconstructed to their original height, nor were the castle walls; the bigger parts are only the remaining foundations of the walls.

 Periodic archeological excavations continued at Kaunas Castle.
 The evidence gathered from these archeological works suggests that the castle's configuration, excluding the bastion, has remained in the form it took during its reconstruction in 1376.

-In the 1960s, the round tower was opened as a museum, but due to its structural deterioration, the museum was transferred to a diffrent location.
+In the 1960s, the round tower was opened as a museum, but due to its structural deterioration, the museum was transferred to a different location.